 I had never expected that one day I would be living in Morocco — not even in my wildest dreams.
 Morocco, the land of colors and deserts, camels and spices, and mystery.
 Such a dreamy holiday destination, and now I found myself standing there.
 A new home, because home is where you are at any given point, and nowhere else to go.
 What was I going to make out of this experience?

-I finished my Yoga teacher training with Arhanta in early March 2011, and returned to Japan on the 12th of the same month, just one day after the Great East Japan Earthquake.
+I finished my 200 hour yoga teacher training in India with Arhanta in early March 2011, and returned to Japan on the 12th of the same month, just one day after the Great East Japan Earthquake.
 Things as they were, this was clearly not the best time to look for a job as a yoga teacher or launch a new career.
 Barely two months later, I would find myself landing in Casablanca, where my mother was living at the time, carrying a couple of suitcases and a yoga mat.

 I struggled to keep up a regular practice in Morocco, and as life unfolded in unexpected ways —as it always does— I practically fell out of it for a while until April 2013, when I finally landed a teaching spot at a local gym in Oujda, a small town near the border with Algeria where yoga had never before been heard of.
 At this gym, I was allotted 30 minutes for my classes, which meant that I really couldn’t teach much.
 Still, this was my launchpad, the place where I faced the struggles of teaching something from scratch for the first time in rather hostile conditions, and also the joy of connecting with people who found the practice to serve them well.